 Please keep in mind that if you have an issue or matter to discuss the process is that you contact your classroom teacher first.
 If further support is required the Assistant Principal Emma Bell will be available.
 Following this, the matter can then be taken to the Principal if required.

-All classroom matters, notes and notification of merit awards will be communicated digitally to you.
+Classroom matters, notes and notification of merit awards will be communicated digitally to you or by note.

 We will be using FreshGrade as a communication channel and a digital portfolio.